Art Nouveau Jewellery: From Past to Present

 Organic Lines

-Whiplash curves and flowing forms are key hallmarks of Art Nouveau.
+Whiplash curves and flowing forms are key hallmarks of Art Nouveau style.
 These elegant, often asymmetrical lines mimic vines, waves, or flower stems, making each piece feel fluid and alive.

 Nature-Inspired Motifs

-Art Nouveau jewellery draws heavily from the natural world.
-Designs used motifs of dragonflies, irises, lilies, peacocks, and more — each intricately detailed, celebrating life’s organic forms.
+Art Nouveau jewellery was no different.
+Designs used motifs of insects, flowers, animals and female figures — each intricately detailed, celebrating life’s organic forms.

 The feminine form was a central theme in Art Nouveau.
 Ethereal women with cascading hair, dreamlike expressions, and goddess-like poses often appeared intertwined with natural elements — not just as subjects of beauty, but as extensions of nature itself, embodying its mystery, sensuality, and power.